aaron-grau/curic/react/projects/widgets/README.md

 ### Recap

-Congratulations!
-You've created four simple React widgets.
-Now, move on to the bonus phase to make them even better!
+Great job!
+The Autocomplete Widget uses an event handler to update the state of the component when letters are typed into the input field.
+Move on to the bonus phase to make your widgets even better!

 ### Bonus phase 2: React-Transitions